data-lessons/library-webscraping-DEPRECATED/setup.md

 ## Installing all requirements using Anaconda

-[Python][python] is a great language for general-purpose programming, and it even has tools available that help with web-scraping.
+[Python][python] is a great language for general-purpose programming, and it even has tools available that help with web scraping.
 Installing each of the additional tools for this lesson individually can be a bit difficult, so we recommend the all-in-one installer [Anaconda][anaconda].

 Regardless of how you choose to install it, please make sure you install Python version 3.x